sejal-bansal/8710-project-game/README.md

 ## About

-This is a simple Memory Game Web Application created for my second Milestone project with Code Institute.
+This is a simple Memory Game Web Application created as part of our Foundations of Software Engineering coursework.
 The game is designed to test a user's memory and is made up of a deck of cards, each card containing an image assigned randomly.
 The goal is to click on a card to reveal the image behind it, memorise the card containing that image and match cards with similar images until all 8 pairs are matched.

 <p align="center">
    <img src="images/appScreenshot.png" alt="screenshot of memory game"/>